 The Administrative Super User sets up a rule for mass change to position attributes.
 Attribute values that are common to several positions will be replaced simultaneously with other values.
 As example, we consider the job title of the position, which is an attribute having same value for several positions.

 Procedure

 Note

-For testing purposes, you can also use the business rule described as example in chapter Mass Changes to Positions in the configuration guide of building block 11J.
+For testing purposes, you can also use the business rule described as example in the Position Management workbook.